Cream Of Asparagus Soup

 7. Cream Of Asparagus Soup (Recipe Card)

-This asparagus soup recipe is easy to make and has the best smooth texture.
-It’s naturally vegetarian and gluten-free and uses budget-friendly ingredients.
-I prefer using the stove to whip it up, but I’ve tested it in the slow cooker and Instant Pot, too.
+• Multiple cooking methods.
+I prefer using the stove to whip it up, but I’ve also tested it in the slow cooker and Instant Pot.

 Love cooking with asparagus?
 Try my asparagus quiche, asparagus stir fry, air fryer asparagus, or sauteed asparagus.